drewf24/world-airbnb/data-analysis/data-analysis.md

     ##     <dbl>
     ## 1       0

-The p-value is 0.
-Since the p-value of this hypothesis test is p \< 0.05, we reject the null hypothesis in favor of the alternative.
-This means that there is significant evidence that there is a difference in the median availability of high volume hosts and low volume hosts.
+As expected, the p-value is 0, which is less than the significance value of 0.05.
+Therefore, we reject the null hypothesis that there is no difference in median availability.
+This means that there is sufficient evidence that there is a difference in the median availability of high volume hosts and low volume hosts.

-…construct confidence interval if this makes sense…

-This means there is a significant difference.
 Thus, to estimate the difference we construct a bootstrap simulation and find the 95% confidence interval.

-Generating the bootstrap distribution:
+Constructing a confidence interval to find the difference in median
+availability:

 ``` r
 set.seed(111519)